AdKats/AdKats/README.md

 <h3>B26.
 Statistics Settings:</h3>
 <ul>
     <li><b>'Post Map Benefit/Detriment Statistics'</b> -
         Whether to post statistics on which maps are most beneficial/detrimental to the population of the server.
-Queries to extract meaning from this information can be aquired in the main AdKats forum thread.
+Queries to extract meaning from this information can be acquired in the main AdKats forum thread.
     </li>
 </ul>
 <h3>B27.
 Populator Monitor Settings - Thanks CMWGaming:</h3>